How to Dry Wet Wood in Your Home

 If your home has sustained water damage, immediate action is crucial.
 Sometimes this means it is better to simply leave the drying and restoration efforts to the water damage restoration professionals, because they have the knowledge, equipment, and resources to effectively dry and restore your water damaged property.

-ServiceMaster EMT can help with your water damaged wood and property through our professional water restoration services throughout southern California, Mohave County, AZ and all of Nevada.
+ServiceMaster EMT can help with your water damaged wood and property through our professional water restoration services throughout Southern California and Nevada.
 We will extract the water from your home by using the industry’s best water extraction equipment, and we will speed the drying process by using commercial water drying equipment.